kaiwang-group/HGLMA/README.md

 openpyxl: 3.1.5
 ```

-Users are required to additionally install the ```cplex``` solver (https://www.ibm.com/analytics/cplex-optimizer) from IBM to run the package.
-Note that cplex only works with certain python versions (e.g., CPLEX_Studio12.10 has APIs for python3.6 an python3.7).
+In addition, users are required to install the ```cplex``` solver (https://www.ibm.com/analytics/cplex-optimizer) from IBM to run the package.
+It is noted that cplex only works with certain python versions (e.g., CPLEX_Studio12.10 has APIs for python3.6 an python3.7).

 ## Usage
 - We extracted metabolite features from metabolite SMILES and molecular structures using the pre-trained models ```ChemBERTa``` and ```GraphMVP```, respectively.